 By far the most exciting development in this area has been the use of type Ia Supernovae (SNe), which now allow measurement of relative distances with 5% precision.
-In combination with Cepheid data from the HST and a direct geometrical distance to the maser galaxy NGC4258, SNe results extend the distance ladder to the point where deviations from uniform expansion are negligible, leading to the best existing direct value for H_0 : $73.8 \pm 2.4 \,\mathrm{km \, s^{-1} Mpc^{-1}}$ [25].
-Better still, the analysis of high-z SNe has allowed the first meaningful test of cosmological geometry to be carried out: as shown in Fig. 19.1 and Fig. 19.2, a combination of supernova data and measurements of microwave-background anisotropies strongly favors a k = 0 model dominated by vacuum energy.
+In combination with improved Cepheid data from the HST and a direct geometrical distance to the maser galaxy NGC4258, an improved measurement of the distance to the LMC, SNe results extend the distance ladder to the point where deviations from uniform expansion are negligible, leading to the best existing direct value for H_0 : $73.24 \pm 1.74 \,\mathrm{km \, s^{-1} Mpc^{-1}}$ [32].
+Better still, the analysis of high-z SNe has allowed a simple and direct test of cosmological geometry to be carried out: as shown in Fig. 21.1 and Fig. 21.2, supernova data and measurements of microwave-background anisotropies strongly favor a k = 0 model dominated by vacuum energy.
+It is not noting that there is some tension (2.8 σ) between the local and CMB determinations of H_0 (the latter is 67.8 \pm 0.9 [31].
+It is nevertheless remarkable that the two very different methods give such similar results.
 (See the review on Cosmological Parameters-Sec.
-21 of this Review for a more comprehensive review of Hubble parameter determinations.)
+24 of this Review for a more comprehensive review of Hubble parameter determinations.)

-19.2.3.
+21.2.3.
 Age of the Universe :